 Wisconsin State Capitol ~ Madison

-The Capitol dome reaches a height of over 200 feet and is topped by Daniel Chester French’s elegant gilded bronze statue, “Wisconsin.”
-Edwin Blashfield’s mural “Resources of Wisconsin” lavishly decorates the rotunda ceiling, which is the only granite dome in the United States.
-Inside, visitors will see 43 varieties of stone from around the world, hand-carved furniture, and exquisite glass mosaics.
+Edwin Blashfield’s mural “Resources of Wisconsin” lavishly decorates the rotunda ceiling, the only granite dome in the United States.
+Inside, visitors will see 43 varieties of stone worldwide, hand-carved furniture, and exquisite glass mosaics.

 A weekend trip to Wisconsin’s State Capital is a great way to check out the diverse ethnic heritage reflected in the architecture, art, and furnishings throughout the Capitol.